bhisaac/5eFP/5eFP-SRD.md

 (Floating Section)

 # The 5eFP Framework
-5eFP games follow the same rules framework.
+All 5eFP games follow the same rules framework.

 Elements of a 5eFP game:
-- Fast Travel.
-Once a destination is set on the world map, the PCs instantly arrive at an unexplored map tile.
+- **Fast Travel.** Once a destination is set on the world map, the PCs instantly arrive at an unexplored map tile.
-- Recall.
-Once deployed, PCs may recall back to headquarters anytime by performing a special 1-minute ritual.
+- **Recall.** Once deployed, PCs may recall back to headquarters anytime by performing a special 1-minute ritual.
 Alternatively, PCs all recall back to HQ after 8 hours have elapsed.
 A PC may only recall once daily.
-- The beginning of a game session almost always begins at headquarters (HQ).
-- The end of a game session almost always ends at HQ.
+- **Headquarters (HQ).** The game has a centralized organization linking each PC to one another.
+Players almost always begin and end a game session at HQ.
-- Players play PCs who are part of an adventuring guild or organization that provides a job board.

 ## The World Map
 - Map size: 14 squares by 14 squares